visnkmr/perlink/README.md

 # perlink

-A software to choose browser on a per link basis.
+Software Utility to choose browser on a per link basis.

 Tested to work on linux.